pratzohol/harmful-meme-detection-BAP/README.md

 ## Notes

-1. Tesseract OCR (tessdata_best) : Takes around "1 hrs 30 mins" (2.9 it/s) for 1800 images.
+1. Tesseract OCR (`tessdata_best`) : Takes around "1 hrs 30 mins" (2.9 it/s) for 1800 images.
 Quite slow !!!
-2. Tesseract OCR (tessdata) : Takes around "1 hr 10 mins" (2.3 it/s).
-Faster than tessdata_best.
+2. Tesseract OCR (`tessdata`) : Takes around "1 hr 10 mins" (2.3 it/s).
+Faster than `tessdata_best`.
-3.
+3. In above two cases, turbo-boost was on.
+Now, turning off the turbo-boost, ran the `tessdata_best` on 272 images.
+Using `multiprocessing.Pool(4)`, it took "8 mins 33 secs".
+Using simple for-loop, it takes ">20 mins".
+Using `multiprocessing.Pool(3)`, it took "9 mins 06 secs".
+4. Scaling the time taken above to 1800 images, using multiprocess.Pool(4), it would take around "1 hr" only.